jw120/fcc-recipe-box/README.md

 Flow is now working with full coverage - except for the `Modal` from react-bootstrap.
 Needs `flow-typed` definitions for `jest`, `redux` and `react-redux` to be installed.
 Note also

 * Does not catch extra props added in JSX (does catch missing props)
-* Does not fail if we import a type which is not exported
+* Fixed - Does not fail if we import a type which is not exported
 * Have to manually update WrappedActionProps in actions.js
 * Don't have props typed on our containers (or those from react-bootstrap)
+* Redux type exports not picked up by eslint-import

+`Create-react-app` does not allow configuration of the eslint rules and is set up to ignore formatting inconsistencies.
+As we cannot override this and prefer a stricter linter, we provide an additional strict configuration which we run manually.
+Atom runs the provided less-strict version.

 ## TODO